abhirup-m/Crosswords.jl/README.md

 VIRULENCE = "The degree of pathogenicity or ability of a microbe to cause disease."
 ```

+The file **must** contain the following details:
+- `size` [INT]: The number of rows (and columns) of the grid.
+Only square grids are allowed for now.
+- `intersections` [INT]: The number of points of intersection required between words on the eventual crossword.
+- `iterations` [INT]: A part of the algorithm involves starting with various random sequences of the provided words in order to maximise the number of intersections.
+This variable sets the maximum number of such rearrangements to investigate during the search for the best crossword.
+- `depth` [INT]: For each random sequence, the algorithm investigates various placements of the words on the grid.
+This variable sets the maximum number of placements to investigate for any given sequence.
+- `hints` [DICTIONARY]: Set of key-value pairs; each key is a word that must be placed on the crossword, the values are the corresponding hints.
+The hints do not affect the crossword generation, but are used to create the final output file so that it is complete.

 ## Example output

 Running the script on a file with easy enough requirements leads to the following typical output: